 What you planned so perfectly can and will inevitably change in an instant.
 Let the winds come!
 Decide that you will stand firm in the student expectations you have had all year, and you definitely will be alright.
 The best part?
 The last days of school are almost here and moments of joy are plentiful.

 Don’t throw away all the procedures you have worked so hard to implement with your students.
 And don’t let your students forget those procedures and expectations (even if some of them may pretend to forget everything as those temperatures rise and summer days beckon.
 Students can maintain expectations and still enjoy the end-of-year activities!

 Now more than ever, it’s helpful to have a behavior management plan in place for your classroom and school.
-PBIS programs are a great incentive to keep students engaged in learning, responsive to expectations, and positive as we prepare to transition onward.
+Positive Behavior Interventions and Supports help keep students engaged in learning, responsive to expectations, and positive as we prepare to transition onward.

 Celebrate Progress Over Performance

 A couple of months ago, I had a coaching session with a school district as we looked at their middle of the year data.
 In this session, a 1st-grade teacher described his discouragement at the number of students identified as needing Tier 3 support.

 During that session, we accessed the Branching Minds Cohort Assessment Performance Report and looked at the data a bit more deeply.
 In this investigation, we found something amazing.

 Even though the number of students in need of Tier 3 support remained the same, those students were in the upper percentile quadrant in growth!
 That is cause to celebrate both for the student and the teacher!
 Don’t believe me?
 Check out the data yourself below.